 This programme has close links with local and regional industry as well as the Yorkshire branch of the Institution of Structural Engineers (IStructE) – and you’ll benefit from the expertise of our Institute for Resilient Infrastructure and the active research groups across the Faculty of Engineering.

 You’ll also benefit from using our specialist facilities, such as bench-top testing facilities to look at the fundamental behaviour of material soils and testing rigs for full-scale structures.
 We have all the specialist software you’ll need for your programme, and you’ll have access to a dedicated study suite for Masters students.

 Course duration: 12 months (full-time) or 24 months (part-time)

 Start date: September

-Accreditation: This degree is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng(Hons) or an Accredited IEng (Full) BEng/BSc (Hons) undergraduate first degree by the Joint Board of Moderators under licence from the UK regulator the Engineering Council.
+Accreditation: This degree is accredited by the Joint Board of Moderators as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired a partial CEng accredited undergraduate first degree.

 This course is also accredited by EUR-ACE, the European quality label for engineering degree programmes at Bachelor and Master level.